mcneel/developer.rhino3d.com/_guide_topics/general/developer-training.md

 Developer training is free.
 You are responsible for paying for travel, lodging, and any other expenses.

-For scheduling and travel arrangements in Seattle, contact [Janet Brock](mailto:janet@mcneel.com).
+For scheduling and travel arrangements in Seattle, contact [Jody Mills](mailto:jody@mcneel.com).

 For scheduling and travel arrangements in Barcelona, contact [Carlos Pérez](mailto:carlos@mcneel.com).